 During the Chen-yuan era of T’ang he gave away his house to be used as a temple and he loaded the treasure of his household — several tens of thousands of strings of coins — onto a boat and sunk it in a river.
 After that he lived like a single leaf.

-The Layman had a wife, a son, and a daughter.
+The Layman had a wife, a son, and a daughter, all Buddhists.
 They sold bamboo utensils in order to obtain their morning and evening meals.
 (The Recorded Sayings of Layman P’ang, by Ruth Fuller Sasaki)